 When adverse weather occurs, we encourage guests to explore The Art Museums of Colonial Williamsburg, as well as take a tour of the Governor's Palace and The Capitol, which are all indoor activities.

 For your safety, Colonial Williamsburg has a security force available 24/7.
 In the event of an emergency, please call 911 or speak with any employee for assistance.

 Admission tickets are required to enter buildings and experience programming in the Historic Area.
 With your ticket, enjoy interpreter-guided tours of our most iconic sites, including the Capitol, Governor's Palace, and Courthouse.
-While some sites and trade shops are not open due to current health protocols, our expert tradespeople are working and sharing their craft with you in our larger workspaces, gardens, yards, and at the Art Museums of Colonial Williamsburg.
+Our expert tradespeople are working and sharing their craft with you in workspaces, gardens, yards, and at the Art Museums of Colonial Williamsburg.
 Your admission ticket also grants you access to multiple programs throughout the day on the Charlton and Play House stages as well as the newly expanded and updated Art Museums of Colonial Williamsburg, including stage-programs and performance twice a day in the Hennage Auditorium.
 You’ll also be able to take advantage of our complimentary shuttle service and get seasonal discounts on carriage rides.
 Check the events calendar and seasonal activities pages to see what’s open and happening during your visit.